Title: The Air That Angels Breathe

 “Let’s get you out of these jeans,” Rodney murmured as he worked one hand through the buttons.
 “Commando, Colonel?”

-John chuckled.
+John grinned.
 “When I was little—I would fly naked.
 It drove my father crazy.”

 “Well, birds don’t wear clothes.”
 John settled back into McKay’s lap with a little sigh and groaned against McKay’s mouth when Rodney immediately pulled him as close as possible.
 “You did put the privacy lock on your door, right?”